Travis Jeppesen: Life and career

 In addition to his object-oriented writing and calligraphic works, Jeppesen continued to write fiction.
 2014 saw the publication of All Fall, which consisted of two novellas: "Written in the Sky," an invocation of a plane crashing in slow motion (that Jeppesen allegedly wrote on a red-eye flight from Beijing to Vienna in the fall of 2012); and "White Night," described as a "thoughtscape" of the philosopher Gilles Deleuze in the moments preceding his suicide on November 4, 1995.
 The book was officially published on November 4, 2014, to commemorate Deleuze's death.

 An itinerant traveler, Jeppesen made his first visit to North Korea in 2012.
 His fascination with the country led him to enroll in a Korean language program at Kim Hyong Jik University in Pyongyang in 2016, becoming the first American in history to ever study at a North Korean university.
 Between 2012 and 2017, Jeppesen made five visits to North Korea, and was one of the last Americans to visit before the United States instituted a travel ban to the country.
 Jeppesen wrote a non-fiction novel based on his experiences, See You Again in Pyongyang, which was published in 2018.
-He has also written about North Korea for the New York Times, Wall Street Journal, New York Daily News, Artforum, and Art in America.
+He has also written about North Korea for The New York Times, The Wall Street Journal, the New York Daily News, Artforum, and Art in America.

 He has taught as a visiting tutor in the art department at Goldsmiths University and as a visiting lecturer in Critical Writing in Art and Design at the Royal College of Art, where he completed his PhD in 2016.
 His PhD thesis, ‘’Towards a 21st Century Expressionist Art Criticism’’, took an activist approach to its subject, arguing for a return to art criticism’s roots as an essentially creative, literary discipline.
 A revised version of the thesis was later published in the form of a collection of essays and “ficto-criticism,” Bad Writing.
 In 2019, he moved to Shanghai, where he taught at the Institute for Cultural and Creative Industry at Shanghai Jiaotong University.
-In 2022, Jeppesen announced his resignation from his academic post, following the harsh measures of the Covid-19 lockdown in Shanghai as well as an increasing amount of censorship and lack of civic and academic freedoms in China.
+In 2022, Jeppesen announced his resignation from his academic post, following the harsh measures of the COVID-19 lockdown in Shanghai.
+Jeppesen returned to his long-term home in Berlin in 2023, where his newest play, Ghosts of the Landwehr Canal, was premiered.

+In 2024, Jeppesen was named Senior Web Editor of Artforum.